NicoHood/HID/Readme.md

 * No SAM/ARM support (Due, Zero etc)

 **Supported HID devices:**
-* Keyboard with Leds out (modifiers + 6 keys pressed at the same time)
+* Keyboard with Leds out (8 modifiers + 6 keys pressed at the same time, + 1 limited linux consumer key)
-* Teensy Keyboard with different keyboard layouts (german, french and many more)
+* ~~Teensy Keyboard with different keyboard layouts (german, french and many more)~~ soon
-* BootKeyboard protocol for Improved/Teensy Keyboard (works under BIOS)
 * NKRO Keyboard with Leds out (press up to 113 keys at the same time)
 * Mouse (5 buttons, move, wheel)
+* BootKeyboard/BootMouse BIOS protocol support
 * Absolute Mouse
 * Consumer/Media Keys (4 keys for music player, web browser and more)
 * System Key (for PC standby/shutdown)
 * Gamepad (32 buttons, 4 16bit axis, 2 8bit axis, 2 D-Pads)
+* RawHID
+* Each device is available as single or multi report device (except RawHID)

 See the [wiki](https://github.com/NicoHood/HID/wiki/Features) for more information about features etc.